 The Bank of England used to abide by the gold standard in the sense that it would unconditionally buy up gold at a fixed value.
-This point is consistent with the fact that the only legal constraints on the Bank of England until 1945 were (1) a prohibition on commodity trading (the Tonnage Act of 1694), and (2) limitations on note issues (the Peele Act of 1844).
+This point is consistent with the fact that the only legal constraints on the Bank of England until 1945 were (i) a prohibition on commodity trading (the Tonnage Act of 1694), and (ii) limitations on note issues (The Peele Act of 1844).

-While they do not assume the existence of a gold standard, monetarist and Ricardian theories reflect the same institutional features where the central bank determines price levels and the fiscal authorities follow the budget constraint of equation (2).9 no such behavior is observed.
+While they do not assume the existence of a gold standard, monetarist and Ricardian theories reflect the same institutional features where the central bank determines price levels and the fiscal authorities follow the budget constraint of equation (2).